Maxime-Jauroyon/Univ-Ghostlab/README.md

 - Alternatively, run `./c/build/client_tui` to launch the client in TUI mode.

 You should always run the server before the client.
-The recommended user interface is the GUI.
+The recommended user interface to launch with is the GUI mode.

 ### Compile And Launch (Java Sources)